CDCgov/ixa/docs/book/src/first_model/2_setup.md

 # Setting Up Your First Model

 Let's setup the bare bones skeleton of our first model.
 First decide where your Ixa-related code is going to live on your computer.
-It's probably easiest to just have your models in the same folder as the Ixa source repository if you are using the Ixa library from source.
 On my computer, that's the `Code` directory in my `home` folder (or `~` for short).
 I will use my directory structure for illustration purposes in this section.
 Just modify the commands for wherever you chose to store your models.

 ```
 🏠 home/
 └── 🗂️ Code/
-    ├── 🗂️ ixa/           (Ixa source repository)
-    └── 🗂️ disease_model/ (Our first model)
+    └── 🗂️ disease_model/
 ```

 ## Create a new project with Cargo